wiseman-timelord/QEmu-Launcher/README.md

 4. I ran into the issue shown below, and my internet ran out...end of line.

 ### DEVELOPMENT:
-- Development Paused; I tried so very hard to get QEmu working, but I think my windows needs re-install, and when I do, I need ensure to install, Hypervisor AND WSL 2 (and install distro), and all other related setting up, before I de-brand/hack the OS.
-Asside from that, like it says in my Status.
-Here was my final work, but it doesnt have to be that way, please find the time to, Patreon or Kofi, a minimum of £15, and I can continue to have internet, yes it is that bad.
+- Am making an effort to get QEmu working, I think my windows needs re-install with early install of WSL2/Hypervisor (and install distros), and all other related setting up, before I de-brand/hack the OS to be anti-ms spyware/bloat.
+- Recently have a, Patreon and Kofi, £15 will pay for internet for a month, so, yes you can make a difference to the project.